-There is a large literature that has examined the impact of quantitative easing and other unconventional Federal Reserve monetary policies on emerging markets.
+Our study is, therefore, related to work that has investigated the impact of quantitative easing/tightening (QE/QT) on reserves and bank lending.
+Many have centered on the ways in which domestic lending has been influenced.10 Others have examined its impact on emerging markets.
 Some have studied high-frequency responses of financial variables in EMs to announcements of Fed policies.
 Another strand of research has employed structural vector autoregressions to look at macroeconomic impacts of these policies on EMs.
 The latter includes a number of papers that have investigated the effects on capital flows to a broad set of emerging markets.
 A common finding of this work is that quantitative easing increases flows to EMs.
-Here we present some additional evidence using high-frequency responses of capital flows to QE and QT.
+In section 2 we present some additional evidence using high-frequency responses of capital flows to QE and QT.
+Then, in section 3, we present new evidence that links these flows to liquidity provision by the Fed.